jinvanstee/linuxone-geth/README.md

     }
 }
 ```
-I'm using a very basic, generic `genesis.json` file that should meet basic dev/test needs.
-Feel free to customize to suit your needs.
-The Go Ethereum repo recommends "changing the nonce to some random value so you prevent unknown remote nodes from being able to connect to you."
+[The Go Ethereum repo](https://github.com/ethereum/go-ethereum) recommends "changing the nonce to some random value so you prevent unknown remote nodes from being able to connect to you."
 You should also select a random chainID that doesn't intefere with other chainIDs that you interact with to minimize confusion.
 ### Initialize the private network
 ```
 $ cd ~/private_network